Thanks for stopping by. You are currently logged in as a Guest

 When a team has a significant lead, they should do everything possible to ensure the best chance of winning.
 This includes naming trump any time when there is possible lone by the opponents that cannot be stopped.

 There is one thing to consider before calling a donation: how likely are your opponents to try a lone call?
-There are players that only call alone when they have an almost perfect hand.
+There are those players that only call alone when they have a perfect hand.
 In most cases donating to these players will only help them win.
 The exception would be at scores like 9 to 7 with a jack turned up.